How to Modify the SharePoint List Toolbar Buttons

 • ConnectorMicrosoft provides many for you to choose from.
 A connector is used to connect to a data source, such as a SharePoint list, the Dataverse, a Google calendar, OneDrive, or a SQL server, to name but a few.

 • Connection: The stored authentication details and access tokens used to connect to an external data source.
-Basically, a stored Connector.
+Basically, a stored Connector with your stored credentials.

 • Connection Reference: A reusable reference object which acts as a proxy for a Connection.
 This allows you to use a single connection for multiple solutions.
 When you have to edit, modify, or update the Connection, all your flows will continue to work without having to be each updated.